Dead Trademark: Everything You Need To KnowTrademark Law ResourcesTypes of TrademarksHow To Register A TrademarkTrademark InfringementTrademark Search

 This case also proves that no matter how many years have gone by, if a company is able to prove the intention to resume the use of the mark, it might win.
 This is sometimes called "zombification" of a mark and refers to a trademark that isdead but might resurrect.
 Resurrection depends on how popular the original mark was and how much consumers are still able to recognize it.

 To claim a dead trademark, you need to file an application with the USPTO the same way you would do with a mark that's never been registered before.
 The USPTO will check the application and approve it or deny it.

 Registering a dead trademark might seem a good option but as you've seen there are many disadvantages that come with it.
 This is a difficult matter to navigate.
-If you need a consultation about registering a dead trademark, post your question in the UpCounsel marketplace.
-The lawyers on the marketplace average 14 years of work experience and graduated from some of the best law schools in the country, so they will be surely able to help you,
+If you need a consultation about registering a dead trademark, you can post your legal need on UpCounsel's marketplace.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.